nicklockwood/ShapeScript/docs/ios/getting-started.md

 ## Viewing

-Drag your finger inside the window and you will notice that the three objects appear to rotate.
+Drag your finger inside the window and you will notice that the three shapes appear to rotate.

-You are not actually moving the objects themselves, but rotating the camera around them.
-To return to the original orientaton, tap the camera icon in the top-right and select `Reset View`.
+You are not actually moving the shapes themselves, but rotating the camera around them.
+To return to the original orientation, tap the camera icon in the top-right and select `Reset View`.

 To help you orient yourself, you can enable the `Show Axes` option in the camera menu, which displays the direction of the X, Y and Z axes.

 ![Show axes](../images/show-axes-ios.png)

-For more information about navigating around the model, see [Camera Control](camera-control.md).
+For more information about navigating around the scene, see [Camera Control](camera-control.md).

 ## Editing